ujala-singh/selfhosted-jira-assignee/README.md

-# Jira Comment
+# Jira Assignee
-Add a comment to an issue
+Add an Assignee to an issue

 For examples on how to use this, check out the [gajira-demo](https://github.com/atlassian/gajira-demo) repository
 > ##### Only supports Jira Cloud.
 Does not support Jira Server (hosted)